Chair: Tom Bergman (NuScale Power)

 In 2019, a new CORDEL Strategic Plan for 2019-2023 was issued, focusing on both new-build and long-term operation aspects of nuclear power plants.

-Mechnical Codes and Standards Task Force
+Mechanical Codes and Standards Task Force

 Chair: Nawal Prinja (Jacobs)

-Deputy Chair: Frédéric Beaud (EDF)
+Vice Chair: Frédéric Beaud (EDF)

 Design Change Management Task Force

-Co-Chairs: Jinxing Yan (SNERDI); Vacant
+Co-Chair: Jinxing Yan (SNERDI); Vacant

 The Task Force revisited its scope and work programme in 2018.
 The Task Force contributes to work to facilitate the sharing of design change information on common nuclear power plant designs among different utilities, owners groups, and international organizations, and to maintain a dialogue with WANO and the IAEA on the responsibilities of operators on how they manage their fleets and cooperate internationally to keep a high degree of standardization.